 In our latest science activity for kids we’ll be exploring the sense of sound by making our own musical instrument- a kazoo!
-(Be sure to link up all your posts related to music and musical instruments at the end of this post!)

 *This science activity correlates with Next Generation Science Standard (NGSS) 1-PS4-1.